Careers at CCS

 We are always hiring substitute teachers—scroll down for details.

 CCS strives to create a just and sustainable workplace where all teachers and staff can feel joy and satisfaction in their work and participate in lifelong learning.

-- Job descriptions for all positions (coming spring 2018)
+- Job descriptions for all positions (coming winter 2018)

 The Children’s Community School is an equal opportunity employer.
 Our policies, procedures, and practices are designed to prohibit discrimination on the basis of race, ethnicity, color, religious creed, disability, ancestry, national origin, age, marital status, sex, gender, or sexuality.
 We strive to create a just and diverse school community.
 We encourage people of color, men, and LGBTQ people to apply for all positions.

 Now seeking subs for fall 2018!
 Send your résumé and letter of interest to Stephanie; we will reach out to schedule an orientation in late August before school starts in September.

 Do you get along well with young children?
 The Children’s Community School is always looking for substitute teachers.
 Sometimes we schedule subs in advance; other times we reach out for subs just the night before or the morning of.
 If you freelance or work part-time, subbing can be a great fit for you!

 Subbing pays $12/hour; checks are mailed at the end of every week.
 School hours are 8am-6pm, typical shifts are 8am-1pm or 12pm-5pm (but can sometimes be flexible depending on your needs).
 Substitute teachers always work on a team with other teachers.
 Subs are required to attend a brief orientation before working, and are required to pass mandated background checks.
 If you are interested in helping out this wonderful community by spending enjoyable time with young children, please email Stephanie.